Narwhal and Bullshark, Sui's Mempool and Consensus Engines

 - a scaled architecture, splitting the disk I/O and networking requirements across several workers

-The Tusk consensus offers a zero-message overhead consensus algorithm, leveraging graph traversals.
+The consensus component offers a zero-message overhead consensus algorithm, leveraging graph traversals.

 A Narwhal instance sets up a message-passing system comprised of a set of $3f+1$ units of stake divided amongst a set of nodes, and assumes a computationally bounded adversary that controls the network and can corrupt parties holding up to f units of stake.
 The validators collaborate in forming a leaderless graph of batches of transactions - which the literature (in the context of DAG-based consensus) designates as blocks and that we label as collections - to emphasize we're in a context where the mempool data is used by an unspecified consensus algorithm.